 When using Yandex Database in serverless mode, a fee is charged for each request made to the database.
-You don't need to specify what resources are required, as the database quickly adapts to changes in the user load within the quotas allocated to the user.
+Users don't have to specify the resources they need: the database quickly adapts to changes in the user load within the quotas allocated for the user.
 Apart from requests, the user pays for the data stored in Yandex Database on an hourly basis.
 Other operations, such as restoring data from backups, are charged additionally.

 When using Yandex Database in serverless mode, you pay for the following:

 - The amount of stored data, including service data, such as indexes.